hashicorp/terraform-website/content/source/docs/enterprise/install/encryption-password.html.md

 # Terraform Enterprise Encryption Password

-During the installation of Terraform Enterprise, a password is used to encrypt sensitive information at rest.
-The default value is auto-generated, but we strongly suggest you create your own password.
+During installation, Terraform Enterprise requires that the operator specify a password that will be used to encrypt and decrypt Terraform Enterprise application data.

 Be sure to retain the value, because you will need to use this password to restore access to the data